|Date of Birth||June 13, 1885|

 ‘Between 1869 and the late 1930s, over 100,000 juvenile migrants were sent to Canada from the British Isles during the child emigration movement.
 Motivated by social and economic forces, churches and philanthropic organizations sent orphaned, abandoned and pauper children to Canada.
 Many believed that these children would have a better chance for a healthy, moral life in rural Canada, where families welcomed them as a source of cheap farm labour and domestic help.
 After arriving by ship, the children were sent to distributing and receiving homes and then sent on to farmers in the area.’
 (Library and Archives Canada)

-Along with close to 100 other children, Samuel arrived in Halifax, Nova Scotia aboard the Siberian on 24 May 1898, destination given as Middlemore Homes on the passenger list.
-It’s likely that after arrival Samuel first went to New Brunswick, an entry from the Middlemore Homes files indicating that a Samuel Taylor was placed on the farm of John A Arthurs in Silver Falls, Loch Lomond, Kings County, New Brunswick in September 1898, possibly to 30 December 1899.
+With a party of other children under the care of the Barnardo agency, Samuel arrived in Quebec, Canada aboard the Numidian on 29 July 1901.
 The Ups and Downs magazine published by the Canadian branch of Dr Barnado’s Homes in Toronto printed in their October 1901 issue that Samuel had arrived at their farm home in Russell, Manitoba on 5 August of that year.
 Another entry by the magazine of February 1902 stated that a Samuel Taylor had left the farm home for employment with David Squier in Plumas, Manitoba.

 Samuel enlisted with the 56th Battalion, CEF on 12 October 1915 in Lethbridge, Alberta.
 His occupation was given as labourer, his place of birth as Belfast, Ireland, and his next of kin as his sister Susan Wilson in Lurgan.
 It appears that Samuel had left his farm placement in Manitoba and immigrated to the United States as he gave more than 5 years US military experience upon attestation.
 In his military will he left mining claims in Rye Valley, Oregon to his sister Sarah Hawthorne in Belfast.